FLAMEGPU/docs/flamegpu/modelspec.rst

 The type of messages which can be output by discrete agents are not restricted however continuous type agents can only output messages which do not use discrete message partitioning (e.g. no partitioning or spatial partitioning).
 The example below shows a message output using ``single_message`` type.
-This will assume every agent outputs a message, if the functions script fails to output a message for every agent a message with default values (of ``0``) will be created instead.
+This will assume every agent outputs a message.
+If the functions script fails to output a message for every agent, a message with default values (of ``0``) will be created instead.

 .. code-block:: xml
    :linenos: